thebitmaptoshi/FOI/README.md

 This version is completely unlimited in the scope of its HTML loading, be wary and understand everything you click on.

-Use Dev Tools to CYA, if no IYKYK don't use this version without recourse.
+Use Dev Tools to CYA, if no IYKYK don't use this version as you are without recourse.

 DO NOT HAVE ANY WALLETS CONNECTED or live while browsing!